CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot to Choose destination target](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.037.png)

 1. Choose destination settings dialog opens.
 Every time Dataflow Gen2 is refreshed we would like to perform a full load.
 Make sure **Update method** is set to **Replace**.
-1. Notice there is a warning that :Some column names contain unsupported characters.
-Should we fix them for you?”
-Lakehouse does not support column names with space in it.
+1. Notice there is a warning that **Some column names contain unsupported characters.
+Should we fix them for you?** Lakehouse does not support column names with space in it.
 Select **Fix it**, to remove the warning.

-   **Note:** you also have an option to Append data.
+   Note: you also have an option to Append data.
 If you select this, every time dataflow is refreshed, new data is appended to existing data.

 1. Column mapping can be used to map dataflow columns to existing columns.
 In our case, it is a New Table.
 Hence, we can use the defaults.
 Select **Save settings**.

    ![A screenshot to Choose destination settings](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.038.png)

-**Note:** If you do not want some of the columns in the Lakehouse, use the check box to the right of Source column to uncheck the columns you do not need.
+   Note: If you do not want some of the columns in the Lakehouse, use the check box to the right of Source column to uncheck the columns you do not need.

 ### <a name="_toc152196232"></a>Task 9: Publish Dataflow

 1. You will be navigated back to the **Power Query window**.
 Notice on the bottom **right corner**, Data destination is set to Lakehouse.
 1. Let’s Publish these queries so we can review the Lakehouse.
 We will come back to add more queries.
 On the bottom right corner, select **Publish**.